Learning is not some immediately life-changing magical happenstance. Learning is about capturing the lessons that are happening all around you.

 Being a learner means taking what life serves you—fair or not—and turning it into either the best choice or some kind of understanding.
 It’s using the worst moments in life to plan your future best moments.
 And sometimes, you need to learn the same lesson a few different ways.

 The key is to keep learning.
 Even if it means learning the same lesson over and over again.

 We all like to think that when presented with the right facts, we learn the right lessons the first time around.
 Sadly, that’s usually not how it works.
 It’s OK (and perfectly normal) to be a little “thick” at times.
-The key is to keep learning.
-Even if it means learning the same lesson over and over again.
+The key is to keep learning, even if it means learning the same lesson over and over again.

 Learning is also about curiosity, about purposefully putting yourself in the position to find answers to your questions.
 It’s about asking questions until you know, until you really have clarity, so that you can be the best you possible.

-Here are a few questions that work:
+Here are a few questions to promote learning: